 All students are expected to observe the highest standards of honesty and integrity in the work they submit for assessment: this is called academic integrity.
 Actions that are a breach of academic integrity are listed in TASC’s Academic Integrity Policy.

-Students can to use other people’s information, images, ideas or words in their work but they must be clear and open about what they have used, whose material it was and where they got it from.
+Students can use other people’s information, images, ideas or words in their work, but they must be clear and transparent about what they have used, whose material it was and where it was sourced from.

 Schools should develop internal processes that provide a consistent approach to ensuring the authenticity of student material submitted for assessment.